droe/acefile/apidoc/index.rst

 ACE File Format
 ---------------

+Due to the lack of documentation on the ACE file format, a high-level overview over the ACE file format is given here, in the hope that it is useful.

 File Structure
 ~~~~~~~~~~~~~~

-ACE archives are a series of headers and associated data.
-The first header is
+ACE archives are a series of headers and optional associated data.
+The first
-called ``MAIN`` header; it contains the magic bytes ``**ACE**`` at offset +7
+header is called ``MAIN`` header; it contains the magic bytes ``**ACE**`` at
-and describes the archive volume.
-Subsequent headers are either ``FILE`` or
+offset +7 and describes the archive volume.
+Subsequent headers are either
-``RECOVERY`` headers.  ``FILE`` headers describe archive members and preceed
+``FILE`` or ``RECOVERY`` headers.  ``FILE`` headers describe archive members
-the compressed data bytes, while ``RECOVERY`` headers contain error correction
+and preceed the compressed data bytes, while ``RECOVERY`` headers contain error
-data.
-Originally, in ACE 1.0, all headers used 32 bit length fields.
-With ACE
+correction data.
+Originally, in ACE 1.0, all headers used 32 bit length
-2.0, alternative 64 bit versions of these headers were introduced to support
+fields.
+With ACE 2.0, alternative 64 bit versions of these headers were
-files larger than 2 GB.
+introduced to support files larger than 2 GB.

 In multi-volume archives, each volume begins with a ``MAIN`` header that
 carries a volume number.
 When archive members span multiple volumes, each
 segment has it's own ``FILE`` header.
+The first volume has the filename
+extension ``*.ACE``, subsequent archive volumes use ``*.C00`` to ``*.C99``.

 Archives can have a main comment and each archive member can have a file
 comment.
 Additionally, archives can have an advert string, which is used by